abihome/react-native-markdown-editor/README.md

 }
 ```

-The example better shows the core logic of the lib, we store as a `markdown` string but we handle the user change in structured `inputBlockInfoMap` object and both are converted to each other (`mardownToInputBlockInfoMap` and `inputBlockInfoMapToMarkdown`).
-So the core logic is manage
+The example better shows the core logic of the lib, we store as a `markdown` string but we handle the user change in structured `inputBlockInfoMap` object and both are converted to each other (`mardownToInputBlockInfoMap` and `inputBlockInfoMapToMarkdown`)

 So a basic example of the edit flow (more examples on tests)